Veil Colours & Fabrics

 Italian Style Tulle – Oyster Pink

 The oyster pink option is similar to our champagne only with more pink tones mixed in instead of peach.
+Kind of a rose gold shade.
 Matching up oyster coloured dresses is particularly tricky because some dresses can be quite a cool-toned silver version of oyster, and some will be a much warmer shade with pink undertones like ours.
 Definitely get samples if your dress is in this colour range.

 Two-Colour Wedding Dresses